evanbowman/BPCore-Engine/README.md

 * `ents()`
 Get a table of all entities registered with the engine.
 Normally, you should not need to call this function.
 Entities should be considered a resource belonging to the engine, and the Lua environment will not garbage collect unused entities.
 If you're switching scripts with next_script(), you may sometimes need to ask the engine for its list of entities.
 Otherwise, you should do your best to keep track of entities.
 This function allocates a table, and you should not rely on calling it every frame.

+#### Collisions

+The engine offers a few different collision functions for entities:

+* `ecole(e1, e2)`
+(entity-collide-entity)
+Checks collisions between two entities, returns true if a collision exists.

+* `ecolm(e1, layer, [solid_tile_ids])`
+(entity-collide-map)
+Checks collisions between an entity and a layer of the tilemap.
+Optionally pass an array of solid tile ids.
+If you don't pass an array in the third argument, the engine will treat nonzero tiles as empty and zeroed tiles as walls.
+Returns a table of tile index pairs as a result.

+* `ecolt(e1, tag)`
+(entity-collide-tag)
+Returns an array of all entities tagged with tag that collide with with entity e1.
+See `entag()` for entity tagging.

 ### RAM Read/Write